New Orleans Truck Accident Lawyer

 According to statistics from the Insurance Institute for Highway Safety (IIHS), thousands of people die every year in fatal truck accidents while many others are severely injured.
 Most of those deaths are occupants of passenger vehicles, motorcyclists, pedestrians, and bicyclists.
 This is due to the massive size of large commercial trucks, as a fully loaded tractor-trailer can weigh up to 80,000 pounds – which is 20-30 times more than the average passenger vehicle.
 Factor in the commercial vehicle’s height advantage, and it’s no wonder why 18-wheeler/tractor-trailer accidents often result in serious accidents.

-If you were badly injured in a crash with a commercial vehicle or someone you love died in a fatal truck accident due to negligence, call The Law Offices of John S. Williams, LLC right away.
+If you were badly injured in a crash with a commercial vehicle or someone you love died in a fatal truck accident due to negligence, call The Law Offices of John S. Williams, LLC right away to speak to an experienced New Orleans truck accident attorney.
 It’s important to remember that you have rights.
 You may think that the process of recovering compensation for your damages will be easy, but most trucking companies have teams of attorneys ready to defend them against lawsuits.
 Attorney John S. Williams can help you level the playing field playing field.
 John has experience investigating trucking companies, building strong cases and proving negligence.
 He treats clients like family and will fight for what’s right, what’s fair and what’s just.

 Who’s liable in a truck accident?